dart-lang/native/pkgs/ffigen/README.md

 ### How can type definitions be shared?

 Ffigen can share type definitions using symbol files.
-- A package can generate a symbol file using the `output -> symbol-file` config.
+- A package can generate a symbol file using the `output.symbol-file` config.
-- And another package can then import this, using `import -> symbol-files` config.
+- And another package can then import this, using `import.symbol-files` config.
 - Doing so will reuse all the types such as Struct/Unions, and will automatically exclude generating other types (E.g functions, enums, macros).